 Industry: Fintech

-The company’s leadership has signaled that going public remains a priority.
-Monzo has grown its user base into the millions and moved toward profitability after several years of heavy investment.
+The leadership is of the opinion that an IPO is a priority for Monzo.
+Monzo has managed to increase its user base to millions of people and is working towards profitability after several years of investment.

 11. Kraken